HAN-Competitive-Robotics/TimeCrunchSoftware/docs/firmware/robot-firmware.md

 Control law:

 ```
-output = FF + KP × error + KI × ∫error·dt
-  where error = target_rpm − measured_rpm

 integral anti-windup: clamp integral so KI × integral ≤ (100 − FF)
 output clamped to [0, 100]
 ```

 `weapon_controller_reset()` zeroes the integral and resets the dt timestamp.
 Called whenever the weapon disarms to prevent an accumulated integral from causing a burst when the weapon re-arms.

-**Encoder lag:** The PCNT samples every 100 ms, but the weapon loop runs at 100 Hz (10 ms).
-For 9 out of every 10 iterations the PI sees a stale RPM value.
-Effective closed-loop rate is 10 Hz, not 100 Hz.
-Keep gains conservative.
+**Encoder lag:** The PCNT samples every 20 ms, but the weapon loop runs at 100 Hz (10 ms).
+For every second iteration the PI sees a stale RPM value.
+Effective closed-loop rate is 50 Hz, not 100 Hz.

 **Tuning procedure when ready:**